The 3 Most Common Causes of Insecurity and How to Beat Them

 - Avoiding social situation just makes things worse.
 So go to a party or on a date even if you're nervous.
 Your anxiety should decrease once you get engaged with others—if not the first or second time, then once you get used to showing up.

-- Set yourself a limited, realistic goal like talking to two new people or finding out more about one person’s work and hobbies.
+- Set yourself a limited, realistic goal.
+This could be anything from talking to two new people or finding out more about one person’s work and hobbies.

 - Deliberately focus on others to combat intense self-focus.
 Put on your observer hat and notice what other people seem to be feeling and doing.
 Do you notice any similarities or skills you can learn from them?